chetan-code/ChessOnline/README.md

 ### Code Organization
 The codebase is structured into distinct sections, each catering to specific functionalities.
 This includes segments for game logic, UI management, and networking interactions.
 Despite handling multiple responsibilities, the code maintains clarity by separating concerns and offering a coherent structure.

 The Chessboard class plays a pivotal role in this Unity-based chess game.
-It seamlessly integrates core mechanics, user interface, and multiplayer interactions, providing a holistic gaming experience that encompasses both intricate chess strategies and engaging gameplay dynamics.
+It seamlessly integrates core mechanics, user interface, and multiplayer interactions.

 ## ChessPiece Class